attestr/attestr-ios-sdk/README.md

 ### Compatibilty ###
 Made for iPhone and iPad.

-Supported OS versions: 10 - 14.5
+Supported OS versions: 10 and above

 Compatible with Xcode 11 and above.